Efficacy & Safety: Summary

 Be Savvy!
 Get educated…

 In regards to plants as medicine specifically… yes – of course not all plants are safe to consume!
 Keep this in mind if you decide to self-treat and pick your own herbs in the wild!
-Luckily– herbalists are expertly trained and the herbs that Herbalists use (and are allowed to use) have a long history of use and generally excellent safety records.
+Luckily– herbalists are expertly trained and the herbs that they use have a long history of use and generally have excellent safety records, when used correctly.
 There are some herbs to treat with caution, but as I said, a trained herbalist will be aware of these and take adequate precautions.

 A warning on self-diagnosing and self-prescribing

 Self-diagnosing and self-prescribing can also be harmful for another reason, because minor symptoms can be a sign of a bigger underlying issue (which you might not necessarily pick up on – but a trained professional would).
 For a medical diagnosis you need to visit your GP.

 Be aware of Interactions with medications